Bubble growth in a confined heated polymer: the example of safety glass: Scientifically Dissecting Glass Lamination

 \textbf{Calendering.} The PVB sandwich is slightly heated in a convection oven (e.g., 90°C for 15 mins) and bonded together using a nip-roll press (Linea DH-360, 1.4 m min\textsuperscript{-1}) forming what in the art is called a \textit{pre-press}.
 The PVB sandwich turns translucent as air is partially removed.
 At the same time, adhesion greatly develops, and the glass/polymer cannot be set apart.
-The edges of the sample become somewhat transparent because of perfect adhesion between the polymer and the glass (\hyperref[fig2]{figure~2}C).
-The assembly is thus \textit{sealed} and gases may either only enter or leave \textit{through} the polymer bulk in a process that is bound by mass diffusion (\hyperref[fig2]{figure~2}F).
-The percolating network formed by the random polymer roughness is no longer present and gases are trapped in (individual) \textit{interfacial anisotropic bubbles} or gas pockets.
+The edges of the sample become somewhat transparent because of perfect adhesion between the polymer and the glass (\hyperref[fig2]{figure~2}E).
+The assembly is thus \textit{sealed} and gases may either only enter or leave \textit{through} the polymer bulk in a process that is bound by mass diffusion (\hyperref[fig2]{figure~2}H).
+The percolating network formed by the random polymer roughness is no longer present and gases are trapped in \textit{interfacial bubbles} or gas pockets of irregular shape (hereinafter, we shall refer to such bubbles as \textit{non-spherical} bubbles for clarity).
 Despite the increase in temperature, the polymer remains rubbery-like during the calendering step.
-From this step onwards, the anisotropic bubbles (or any other kind of bubble) form a closed thermodynamic system with the bulk of the PVB polymer, insofar as they are sufficiently away from the edges of the glass sample.
+From this step onwards, the non-spherical bubbles (or any other kind of bubble) form a closed thermodynamic system with the bulk of the PVB polymer, insofar as they are sufficiently away from the edges of the glass sample.